marcorieser/statamic-vitals/README.md

 # Statamic Vitals
+> You can monitor your installations with this addon on [statamic-vitals.com](https://statamic-vitals.com).

 Provide vitals of your Statamic installation for external usage.
 ```json
 {
 	"system": {